Lionsberg/JordanNicholas-org/README.md

 **Welcome**.

+Our Mission is to vanquish corruption and injustice, and forge a better world.

-If you resonate, please [[Join Us]] and we will connect you to the movement.
+If you resonate and believe, please [[Join Us]] and we will connect you to the movement, the weekly [[Above The Chaos]] series, and next steps.

 With Love, in Community,